Melimet/CyberSecProject/README.md

 1. Go inside the cloned repo with `cd cybersecproject`.

-2. Install dependencies via using command `npm install`.
+2. Install dependencies via using command `npm run install`.

 3. Start the project by running command `npm run start`.
 The app opens up in http://localhost:3000/.
 Backend is hosted on http://localhost:3001/.